-If you suddenly sprout a new mole, is it cause for concern?
+If you suddenly develop a new mole, is it cause for concern?
 Read on to find out.

-Nearly every person has a least one, and if you’re fairer-skinned, it’s common to have anywhere from 10 to 20.
-Not all moles are normal, and some can turn into skin cancer — there is no need to panic if you’ve found a new mole.
-Here are a few things you can do if you’re concerned about a newly discovered mole.
+Nearly every person has a least one mole, and if you’re fairer-skinned, it’s common to have anywhere from 10 to 20.
+Although not all moles are normal — and some can turn into skin cancer — there is no need to panic if you’ve found a new mole.
+Here are a few recommendations to follow if you’re concerned about a newly discovered mole.

 The first thing to do is look at a picture of yourself from within the past year.
-Double check that it is indeed a new mole and not one that you just noticed.
-You could also ask a partner or friend if he or she remembers seeing the mole before, though memories will never be as reliable as photographic evidence.
+Double check that it’s indeed a new mole and not one that you just noticed.
+You could also ask a partner or friend if they remember seeing the mole before, though memories will never be as reliable as photographic evidence.

 If you confirm that the mole is indeed new, go ahead and make an appointment with your dermatologist for a checkup in the near future.
 If you have a standing appointment to have your moles checked (and you should) but it’s not for several more months, don’t wait until then.
 It’s important to have the mole looked at sooner rather than later.

 Your dermatologist will examine any suspicious moles to determine if they need to be removed and, if necessary, biopsied.
-She or he will either shave it off using a surgical blade or, if it’s larger, surgically excise it, which may require stitches.
+The doctor will either shave it off using a surgical blade or, if it’s larger, surgically excise it, which may require stitches.

 If the mole grows back again, see your dermatologist immediately, as this is a sign of melanoma.